 Soccer and Footy players

 Due to the stop and start running nature of these sports, players can be susceptible to muscle strains.
 Including yoga-based stretches will help to open up the trunk and hips and Pilates exercises to build strength in the abdominals and glutes.

 Are you having an issue with your hips that’s not resolving with your current management strategies?
-Send us your contact details and a good time to get in touch and one of our physios will give you a call to discuss your problem and how we can help!
+Want more advice? get in touch today.